nuwave/lighthouse/docs/5/api-reference/directives.md

 You can provide your own function to return paginated data instead of using eloquent.

+This is mutually exclusive with builder and model and other options such as scopes will have no impact when it is used.

 ```graphql
 type Query {
   posts: [Post!]!